pavkids84-dev/cloud-infrastructure-labs/README.md

 Container Runtime
       ↓
 Container
+      ↓
+Linux Process
 ```

-A successful object creation request does not by itself prove application readiness.
+A successful API request does not by itself prove application readiness.

 ---